pkerpedjiev/emptypipes/_posts/2015-05-20-europe-isochrone-map.md

 <b>Errata / Disclaimer</b>
 <br>

 Some data may be missing.
-Most notably, the south-west region of France seems to be missing data for the TGV connection from Paris to Toulouse so everything in that area looks a little slower than it really is.
-Thanks to <i>cuicuit</i> on reddit for pointing this out!
+Most notably, the connections from Paris seem to be missing a lot of data (to the south-west and into England).
+A fix is in the works.
+Thanks to <i>cuicuit</i> on reddit and @yorksranter for pointing this out!
 If you find other issues, please let me know and I'll do my best to fix them.